 2) When riding with a follow vehicle: 100 meter split (a football field).
-There must be enough room between racers for rear traffic to comfortably pass one racer and his/her pace vehicle at a time. -TP with large shells, and the like are very strongly discouraged as follow vehicles, even if they are less than 78" in width. -TP or DQ
+There must be enough room between racers for rear traffic to comfortably pass one racer and his/her pace vehicle at a time. -TP

 7. SUPPORT VEHICLES